Dotnet-Boxed/Templates/HOW TO BUILD.md

 3. Latest version of ASP.NET Core
 4. [SideWaffle](https://visualstudiogallery.msdn.microsoft.com/a16c2d07-b2e1-4a25-87d9-194f04e7a698) Visual Studio Extension

-# How To Pack NuGet Packages

-To build the NuGet packages:

-1. Run the Pack.ps1 PowerShell script.

 # How To Debug

 1. Set Boilerplate.Vsix as the start-up project.